Direct pathway to Australian citizenship information

 In recognition of the extraordinarily delayed processing times for the New Zealand Stream 189 visa, New Zealand citizens granted the visa between 1 January 2022 to 30 June 2023 are eligible to apply for citizenship immediately upon being granted the NZ 189 visa.

 Unfortunately, only New Zealand citizens are eligible for the back-dated permanent residency.
-Their family residing on a 461 visa must wait 12 months as PR before applying for citizenship.
+Their non-NZ citizen family members must wait 12 months as PR before applying for citizenship.

 Back-dated citizenship for children born in Australia